coresolutionsltd/coresolutions.ltd/src/content/blog/kubernetes-cli-tools-to-boost-your-productivity.md

 Stern is especially useful when working with microservices or deployments with multiple replicas.

-You can install Stern by following the instructions on its [GitHub repository](https://github.com/wercker/stern).
+Onstall instructions can be found on the [stern](https://github.com/wercker/stern) repo.

 ## krew

 **krew** is the package manager for `kubectl` plugins.
 It allows you to discover and install plugins to extend and enhance `kubectl`'s functionality.
 With krew, you can easily find and use plugins developed by the Kubernetes community.

-To install krew and manage plugins, you can follow the instructions on the [krew GitHub repository](https://github.com/kubernetes-sigs/krew).
+To install krew and manage plugins, you can follow the instructions on the [krew](https://github.com/kubernetes-sigs/krew) repo.
 Once installed, you can search for plugins using `kubectl krew search` and install them with:

 ```bash
 kubectl krew install <plugin-name>